 - Stelara is usually administered every 8 to 12 weeks by a health professional.
 Keep a note of this date on your calendar.
 If you forget your appointment, schedule another as soon as you can.
 Some people can be taught how to self-administer Stelara.

 - Do not self-administer Stelara if you have not been already shown how to do so by a doctor or other health care provider.
 Take Stelara out of the fridge and check the expiry date.
 Do not shake the carton or syringe at any time.
 Visually inspect Stelara for discoloration or cloudiness.
 It should look colorless to light yellow and it may contain a few small translucent or white particles.
 Do not use if discolored or cloudy.
 Use an antiseptic wipe to clean your chosen injection site.
 Stelara may be injected into the stomach area (except for a 2-inch radius around the belly button), front of the thighs, or buttocks.
 If a caregiver is administering Stelara, it can also be injected into the upper arm.
 Avoid skin that is bruised, tender, red, or hard.
 Hold the body of the syringe and remove the needle cover without touching the plunger.
 Hold the syringe in one hand like a pen and use your other hand to pinch the skin up.
-Insert the needle at a 45° angle with a quick dart-like motion into the pinched up area of skin.
-Use your thumb to push the plunger head all the way down between the needle guard wings.
+Insert the needle at a 45° angle with a quick dart-like motion into the pinched-up area of the skin.
+Use your thumb to push the plunger head all the way down between the needle-guard wings.
 Once all the medicine has been injected, gently remove the needle from the skin.
 Take your thumb off the plunger head and you should hear a click which is the sound of the needle guard activating.
 Dispose of the syringe safely in a sharps container (call Janssen CarePath 877-227-3728 if you don’t have one).
 There may be a little bit of blood at the injection site.
-Apply light pressure with a cotton ball until it stops or cover with a plaster.
+Apply light pressure with a cotton ball until it stops or cover it with a plaster.
 Do not rub.

-- Seek urgent medical attention if you experience shortness of breath, facial or throat tightness after being administered Stelara.
+- Seek urgent medical attention if you experience shortness of breath, or facial or throat tightness after being administered Stelara.
 Tell your doctor if you experience any other side effects, such as headache, tiredness, or pain.

 - Tell other health professionals that you are being administered Stelara.
 Before you start Stelara, all your vaccinations should be up to date.
 While you are receiving Stelara, you should not receive any live vaccines (such as the MMR vaccine or the chickenpox vaccine).